 - In the case of balanced funds, the rate of return in most cases can be negative as a certain part of the fund is invested in debt or liquid funds.
 So apparently the funds are less risky than 100% equity-based funds.
 There might be a difference between the little from both of these funds.
 In this case, the ratio will not work properly as the risk-bearing capacity of the clients is different.

 - In the current scenario, SEBI has instructed all the mutual fund companies to lower and their commissions and distribution expenses so that the total expense ratio becomes less compared to earlier schemes.
 In the modern environment because of the increasing demand for mutual fund schemes, the AUM has increased substantially resulting in a lower total expense ratio because the cost of commissions and distributions along with research costs has remained the same.
 So percentage-wise the total expense ratio has lowered.
 Thus it gives a brief idea that in spite of a lower total expense ratio one cannot guarantee the quality of a particular scheme in the mutual fund segment.

 Apparently, the Total Ratio used to be one of the ways of evaluating a particular scheme, but with the intervention of SEBI, the TER has decreased substantially because of lower costs and higher AUM.
 Thus, the parameter of evaluation has to change on the basis of peer group analysis.
 As all the Schemes primarily the Equity-based one would reflect a lower Total Expense Ratio.

 |Total Expense Ratio (TER)||=||

-This is a guide to Total Expense Ratio Formula.
-Here we discuss How to Calculate Total Expense Ratio along with practical examples.
-We also provide a TER Calculator with downloadable excel template.
+This is a guide to the Total Expense Ratio Formula.
+Here we discuss How to Calculate the Total Expense Ratio along with practical examples.
+We also provide a TER Calculator with a downloadable excel template.
 You may also look at the following articles to learn more –